thevbw/conmt/README.md

 Version scheme
 --------------
-We use `major.minor.patch` as per Vulkan.
+We use `major.minor.patch` as per future Vulkan compatibility that I'll never implement.

 - Major is incremented when the release is a major redo (contains breaking changes), all other numbers are set to 0.